Wildcat Wire February 19, 2014

 Welcome to the February edition of the Wildcat Wire, the newsletter only for those students who have been admitted to Northern Michigan University.
 Read on and you will find news and information from our campus and community, as well as some "to do list" reminders to help keep you on track to join us in the fall.

-WinterFest 2013: NMU's annual WinterFest will be held Feb.
-15-24, and this year the theme is "Chilly Nights & Carnival Lights."
-Activities will include an air-band competition, discount days at Marquette Mountain, an open skate at the Berry Events center, a giant game of Clue (back by popular demand), a downtown Snowboard Jam, the U.P.
+WinterFest 2014: NMU's annual WinterFest is being held now- Feb.
+14-23, and this year the theme is "Go for the Green and Gold."
+Activities will include an air-band competition, discount days at Marquette Mountain, an open skate at the Berry Events center, human dog sled races, a winter obstacle course and tug-o-war, the U.P.
 200 sled dog race, and MUCH more!
-To learn about this annual campus event visit WinterFest 2013.
+To learn about this annual campus event visit WinterFest 2014.

 Welcome Packet Revisited: For some of you, it may have been quite some time since you received your welcome packet and acceptance letter.
 For others, it might just be a matter of days.
 Either way, your journey to NMU is just getting started!
 With your acceptance letter at your side, you should visit www.nmu.edu/welcome and take the next steps to becoming an enrolled NMU student.
 Click through the orientation and housing links on the welcome page to reserve your spot at NMU.